RustySnek/getting-started-with-liveview/GUIDE.md

   end
 end
 ```
-Now for our template you can either use the `def render(assigns)` callback or create a template file with a snake_cased module name like `article.html.heex` (so for module name like ArticleFollowersLive, the template would be `article_followers.html.heex`):
+Now for our template you can either use the `def render(assigns)` callback or create a template file with a file name derived from snake_cased Module name of `article.ex` like `article.html.heex` (so for module name like ArticleFollowers, the template would be `article_followers.html.heex`):
 ``` elixir
 # The render callback
 def render(assigns) do